What Is a Geriatrician?

 - A comprehensive medical history

-- A record of medications and what they are treating
+- A record of medications and their purpose

 - An analysis of pain levels